ResponsiblyUnranked/PythonSoftwareDesign/src/design_principles/solid/liskov/detailed/ReturnTypes.md

 We can see that the `GameRentalStore.rent_game()` method will return a `VideoGame` instance, a subclass of `Game`.
 The `IndieGameRentalStore.rent_game()` method however, returns a `Game` type.
-This is less specific than the parent `GameRentalStore.rent_game()` method.
+This is more abstract than the parent `GameRentalStore.rent_game()` method.

-It's the being "less specific" here that is breaking the LSP.
-Because `Game` is less specific than `VideoGame`, it isn't guaranteed to have all the methods/properties that `VideoGame` has.
+It's the being "more abstract" here that is breaking the LSP.
+Because `Game` is more abstract than `VideoGame`, it isn't guaranteed to have all the methods/properties that `VideoGame` has.

 So in our case, the `.save()` method is only implemented in `VideoGame`.
-This hopefully highlights why the return types cannot be more generalised than the parent class.
+This hopefully highlights why the return types cannot be more abstract than the parent class.

 ### The Solution